BenDuval/SeniorProject/README.md

 ## ▶️ Running the System

 1. Boot up Raspberry Pi with LimeSDR attached.
-2. Ensure GNU Radio is installed and working.
+2. Ensure DragonOS is running and GNU Radio is working.
 3. Navigate to `ground_station/` to start the Ground node:

 ```bash